jonathangosling/Rightmove_Analysis/README.md

 ## Updates

+September 2023:

-September 2023 - ran into compatibility issues between Chrome and Chromedriver when running locally.
+- Ran into compatibility issues between Chrome and Chromedriver when running locally.
 Errors suggested that the chromedriver version was not compatible with current Chrome version.
 However, we had the latest chromedriver version.
 Added webdriver_manager to solve the issue as suggested [here](https://stackoverflow.com/questions/76727774/selenium-webdriver-chrome-115-stopped-working/76731553#76731553)
+- The issue results from Chromes auto updates.
+Since chromedriver doesn't auto upload, you can quickly run into compatibility issues.
+- Can see from the logs that the webdriver manager checks for a compatible version of chromedriver, given the version of google-chrome.
+If there isn't one, it will get the most suitable (up-to-date) version and save it in the cache.